zzzprojects/Eval-SQL.NET/README.md

-Provide to SQL Server all missing pieces like regular expression and dynamic arithmetic string evaluation.
+Provide to your SQL Server all missing pieces like regular expression and dynamic arithmetic string evaluation.

 ```sql
 -- SELECT 3